icgc/icgc-get/README.md

 being downloaded from any of these repositories.
 For PDC, GDC, and CGHub, ICGC get is only capable of determining if you have access to the specific files targeted for download or not.

-To do a status check on the same files
+To do a status check on the same files:

 ```shell
 icgc-get status FI378424 -r collaboratory
 ```

-Sample output
+Sample output:

 ```
 ╒══════════╤════════╤════════╤═══════════════╤═══════════════╤═══════════════╕